4 Hypothesis testing

 Just as the observed effect size is based on the test statistic acquired from your sample, so is the post hoc power.
 It is also known as: observed, retrospective, achieved power (O’Keefe 2007).

-The power of a test assuming a population effect size equal to the observed effect size in the current sample.
+The post hoc power of a test assuming a population effect size equal to the observed effect size in the current sample.

 (O’Keefe 2007)